Brown-University-Library/.github/profile/README.md

 ## Other recommended GitHub practices...
 - Include a README
-- Really helpful areas: Purpose, Usage, Installation
+- Really helpful areas in the README: Purpose, Usage, Installation
+- Make it clear which team at BUL "owns" the repo
 - Add a "Description"
 - Include "dependencies" in such a way that github can auto-scan them and notify you of vulnerabilities
-- If you have a dotenv with private info—as noted above it should not be in the repo—but it's useful to have a "sample_dotenv.txt" file for users to get a sense of what kind of info is required.
+- If you have a dotenv with private info &mdash; as noted above it should not be in the repo—but it's useful to have a "sample_dotenv.txt" file for users to get a sense of what kind of info is required.
-- Main branch is special.
+- Main branch is special:
-- It should always work.
+-- It should always work.
 - There should be a "release" for every version of the code actually deployed.
 (That makes it easier to know which commit to revert back to if there's a problem.)

 See also: